Uses for Malt Extract in All Grain Brewing

 Adjusting gravity mid-brew

 For many of us, brewing can be a ‘see what you get’ exercise.
-We plan our recipe and know how we want it to turn out, however, whether we hit those numbers on the day is in the hands of the homebrew gods.
+We plan our recipe and know how we want it to turn out, however, sometimes things go wrong… Perhaps you stop mashing too early or added the wrong amount of grain.

 Here’s an example: